Darkorg69/BetterPunching/README.md

 # Notice
 * This mod is for ***Forge***!
-* I recommend only playing the 1.18.x version of the mod!
+* Both 1.16.5 and 1.18+ versions are up to date.
-* Version 1.16.5 is very outdated, but 1.18.x changes will be ported to 1.16.5 soon.
+* I highly recommend not playing with the 1.12.2 version, as it is experimental and completely outdated.

 # What does this mod do?
 * This mod adds basic block bleaking mechanics.